microsoft/vscode-docs/tutorials/nodejs-deployment/setup.md

 ----

-<a class="tutorial-btn" href="/tutorials/nodejs-deployment/express">I've installed the Azure CLI and the prerequisites</a>
+<a class="tutorial-next-btn" href="/tutorials/nodejs-deployment/express">I've installed the Azure CLI and the prerequisites</a>